acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 Final versions of accepted papers will be given one additional page of content (up to 9 pages for long papers, up to 5 pages for short papers) to address reviewers’ comments.

 ## Presentation at the Conference
 All accepted papers must be presented at the conference to appear in the proceedings.
 The conference will include both in-person and virtual presentation options.
-All authors of each accepted paper must register for EMNLP 2024 and at least one author must register by the early registration deadline.
+Papers without at least one presenting author registered by the early registration deadline may be subject to desk rejection.
 Long and short papers will be presented orally or as posters as determined by the program committee.
 While short papers will be distinguished from long papers in the proceedings, there will be no distinction in the proceedings between papers presented orally and papers presented as posters.

 ## Contact Information